microsoft/windows-networking-tools/MultipathLatencyTool/readme.md

 This project has two main goals:

-### Demonstrating how to best use DualSTA feature.
+### Demonstrating how to best use the DualSTA feature

+DualSTA_SampleTool aims to demonstrate how to enable and make use of a secondary Wi-Fi interface in a realistic use case, using modern C++.

+More specificaly, it demonstrates how an applicication is expected to:
+- enable the "DualSTA" feature
+- request a secondary interface
+- bind a socket on the secondary interface
+- listen to network status change notification to dynamically enable or disable the secondary interface

+DualSTA_SampleTool show how to use a secondary interface in a best-effort basis: it prioritizes sending data over the primary interface as soon as possible and over the best interface as possible.
+A secondary interface is used whenever possible and is dynamically updated when the network status changes.

-It covers how an application is expected to enable the DualSTA feature and to send data over a secondary interface.
-However, this project does **not** aim to provide any guidance about how communication should be split between the two interfaces or reassembled after reception.
+However, this project does **not** aim to provide any guidance about how communication should be split between the two interfaces or reassembled after reception, or how a higher level protocol should make use of the two interfaces.

 ### Providing statistics over network performances

-The application focus on collecting statistics to evaluate the impact of a secondary interface on a Wi-Fi connection.
+DualSTA_SampleTool collects latency data on the packets it sends to an echo server.
+It displays latency statistics, with a focus on evaluating the impact of a secondary interface on a Wi-Fi connection.

+It collects the latency *as seen from the app* (as opposed to at the hardware level): the overhead introduced by the OS is included.

-By default, it will use a secondary interface on a best-effort basis and fall back to using only one interface if a secondary interface is not available or is no longer available.
+DualSTA_SampleTool makes use of a Wi-Fi secondary interface on a best-effort
+basis: it supports systems, configuration, and networks where a using secondary interface is not possible (ethernet for instance) by using only one interface in those situation.
+It handles switching seamlessly between using a secondary interface or not.

-The application will work without a secondary interface and for non Wi-Fi connections, but this is not a primary goal.

 ## Quick Start

 The application is a simple echo program that tracks the latency of packets between a client and a server.

-To build the project, you need Visual Studio 2019 version 2.8 or above and to install Windows SDK version 10.0.21318.0 (or more recent, with the corresponding project modifications).
+### Using DualSTA_SampleTool

+The latest binaries are present in the "LatestBuilds" folder.

 To start the server, run
 ```